 How to Prevent Broken Blood Vessels

 Preventing broken blood vessels from appearing is always easier than getting rid of them.

 1. Consider Taking a Vitamin C Supplement That Contains Bioflavonoids

 Vitamin C is essential for the skin and the body.
 It’s an antioxidant that can help reduce inflammation and lessen free radical activity.
 What is perhaps lesser-known is that the addition of bioflavonoids can help reduce bruising, help strengthen fragile blood vessels, and prevent them from easily dilating.
-That’s why I personally take 1,000 mg of vitamin C with bioflavonoids every day as a preventative measure to avoid broken blood vessels and to reap antioxidant benefits (I’m a skin type #6, by the way).
+That’s why I take 1,000 mg of vitamin C with bioflavonoids every day as a preventative measure to avoid broken blood vessels and to reap antioxidant benefits (I’m a Skin Type 6, by the way).

 2. Use a Topical Vitamin C Serum Every Day

-Vitamin C can support collagen synthesis in both the skin and the capillary walls, which is why I recommend incorporating a daily vitamin C serum into your skincare routine.
+Vitamin C supports collagen synthesis in both the skin and the capillary walls, which is why I recommend incorporating a daily vitamin C serum into your skincare routine.
 However, I don’t recommend incorporating just any vitamin C serum.
-Instead, choose carefully.
-Since certain forms of vitamin C, such as ascorbic acid and l-ascorbic acid are, in fact, acids, they can sting the skin and increase visible blood flow.
+Instead, you should choose one carefully.
+Since certain forms of vitamin C (such as ascorbic acid and l-ascorbic acid) are, in fact, acids, they can sting the skin and increase visible blood flow.
 When used daily, the redness this creates can actually weaken capillary walls.

 Look for vitamin C serums that contain tetrahexyldecyl ascorbate and ascorbyl methylsilanol pectinate.
 These are my favorite forms of vitamin C for preventing the appearance of broken blood vessels.
 You can both of these forms in the Vitamin C&E Treatment, along with licorice root, which is an ingredient that provides soothing antioxidant benefits.